 4.7.2.
-Partial Last Calendar Period Data
+Partial last calendar period data

-For a partial last calendar period data, most of the data in the triangle has annual exposures and annual development periods, except for the last diagonal that, continuing the example, only has a six-month development period as illustrated in Figure 4.2.
+For a partial last calendar period data, most of the data in the triangle has annual exposures and annual development periods, except for the last diagonal which, continuing the example, only has a six-month development period as illustrated in Figure 4.2.
 A simple approach is to adjust the raw data incremental values along the diagonal to a full development period to make them consistent with the rest of the triangle.
 The parameterization process can then be done with the adjusted incremental values.